Phase I (Years 1 and 2)

 Phase I begins with orientation, continues for eight consecutive blocks, and provides students with a solid foundation in the four value domains: basic science, clinical science, research, and health systems science and interprofessional practice.

-Phase I also includes dedicated time to conduct independent research and to participate in interprofessional health care educational experiences, including service-learning programs.
+Phase I also includes dedicated time to conduct independent research and to participate in a wide range of interprofessional health care educational experiences.

 Year 1 Block Schedule